binsec/tutorial-pldi2025/docs/tutorial-basics/advanced-script.md

 The ELF format use the special section `.plt`, for *Procedure Linkage Table*, in order to call the dynamically loaded functions.

-The caller first jump to a fixed entry in the PLT that play the role of a trampoline and dispatch to the actual function implementation.
+The caller first jumps to a fixed entry in the PLT that plays the role of a trampoline and that dispatchs to the actual function implementation.

 The disassembly sometimes refers to the pseudo symbol `@plt` to identifies an entry in the PLT.